-Welcome to Chapter 11 in Story of the World!
-I was so looking forward to our introduction to Ancient Africa and the Anansi Tales, so in preparation, I went to the library.
+I was so looking forward to our introduction to Ancient Africa and the Anansi Tales, so in preparation, I went to the library for some Anansi Books.

-The Anansi Tales sometimes portray the lead character as a spider and sometimes as a man.
+The Anansi Tales, sometimes referred to as "Trickster Tales" sometimes portray Anansi, the lead character as a spider and sometimes as a man.
 He is sometimes mentioned as an Africa god and sometimes as a trickster who is played by the gods.

 Yes, that is my daughter's photo used as the spider head.
 Here's what else we used: Glue, black pepper, a pom pom and a small photo.

 There are many ways to create a little spider on this African image, but this was what we did: glue is drawn for legs and pepper is sprinkled over.

 Then we glued a black pompom in the center of the legs and added the photo to the top of that!
 So quick, so easy, so fun.

 It was a fun intro to the Anansi Tales, and this craft, along with another Anansi story is available in our Anansi Tales Reading Literacy Packet in our store.

 If you'd like additional African tales that branch out from Anansi, let me recommend the children's book author, Verna Aardema.